solomondove/Ganymede/README.md

 ## Development

 This app is strictly JavaScript with HTML5, leveraging the power of canvas to render seamless animations for the ship, asteroids, and stars.
-Development is continuing with more features being added regularly.
+Development primarily progressed over the course of 7 days.
+More features are planned for future implementation.

 **Rendering of Sprites**